 (Formerly: CHE 111 & CHE 112) Focuses on basic chemistry and measurement, matter, chemical formulas, reactions and equations, stoichiometry and thermochemistry.
 This course covers the development of atomic theory culminating in the use of quantum numbers to determine electron configurations of atoms, and the relationship of electron configuration to chemical bond theory and molecular orbital theory.
 The course includes gases, liquids, and solids and problem-solving skills are emphasized through hands-on laboratory experiments.
 This course is a state guaranteed transfer course GT-SC1.
-Prerequisite(s): One year high school chemistry or equivalent, MAT 106 or permission of instructor.
+Credit will not be given for both CHE 101 and CHE 111.
+Prerequisite(s): One year high school chemistry or CHE 101 and MAT 106 or MAT 121 (corequisite) or permission of instructor.
 Five credits.